MOUSE Corps Application

 Time Commitment

-MOUSE Corps meets every Tuesday throughout the school year.
+Mouse Corps meets every Tuesday throughout the school year.

 NOTE: All meetings are required.
 You will not be allowed to return if you miss more than 3 workshops with out contacting us in advance with a reasonable excuse.